 When Alfresco was started, there was a home page that displays spaces and content items in it.
 If you’re familiar with Sharepoint, spaces in Alfresco is just like sites in Sharepoint.
 It’s basically space for you to store all your content and information.

 To try out Alfresco, I started off by creating a space called All Company Projects so that I could track all information related to my projects.

 Once created, I could see it added to a list of all my other spaces.

 Clicking into the All Company Projects Space brings me to a similar look and feel as the home page, but right now I’m in the Projects Space.
 There are a few things I could do.
-Create another sub space or add some content into the existing space.
-I could add all sorts of content into this space, such as html based information or even word files.
+Create another subspace or add some content into the existing space.
+I could add all sorts of content into this space, such as HTML based information or even word files.

 So the core of Alfresco goes around creating spaces as a container and adding content into the spaces making it a neat content and document management tool.

-Trying it out further, I found that there is also a Check Out button for one to lock files that he/she is working on.
+Trying it out further, I found that there is also a Check-Out button for one to lock files that he/she is working on.
 This feature is useful so that no two person edits on the same document at the same time thus eliminating the need to merge documents later on.

 Like I mentioned earlier, the usability of a solution depends on your business requirements.
 If your requirements are just to fulfill content and document management purposes, Alfresco could be a good and affordable fit.
 But again, do not hesitate to download Alfresco and give it a try as I might have left out mentioning some other really good features.
-One thing for sure, between Alfresco and Sharepoint, you will definitely get Alfresco up and running quicker than Sharepoint as Sharepoint requires you to install a few components such as .NET framework, SQL Server database, and the Sharepoint application itself before it’s up and running.
+One thing for sure, between Alfresco and Sharepoint, you will definitely get Alfresco up and running quicker than Sharepoint as Sharepoint requires you to install a few components such as the .NET framework, SQL Server database, and the Sharepoint application itself before it’s up and running.
 With the Ingres-Alfresco bundle, it’s just like installing a program into your machine.
 Just double click, click next all the way and you’re good to go.